37 CFR 3.51: Everything You Need to Know

 If sent by mail, documents and cover sheets should be sent to Mail Stop Assignment Recordation Services, Director of the United States Patent and Trademark Office, P.O.
 Box 1450, Alexandria, Virginia 22313-1450, except when filed together with new applications.

 If you need help with 37 cfr 3.51, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.